Ankan-7/Sign-Language-Translator/README.md

 The system is designed to work in real time and supports continuous sentence formation along with speech output.

+## Project Vision

+This project aims to bridge the communication gap between individuals using sign language and those unfamiliar with it.

+By integrating real-time gesture recognition with speech output, the system enables more natural and accessible interaction, with potential applications and a raw idea in assistive technology for the hearing and speech impaired.

 ## Dataset

 The dataset used in this project was created manually by capturing hand gesture samples using a webcam.